30 Days as a Vegetarian

 6. Feeling lighter feels nice.
 Do you ever eat a meal and feel so full you could die?
 Yeah, that didn’t happen a lot in this experiment and it was GLORIOUS.
 I am a notorious over-eater and the hubs finally didn’t have to remind me ‘not to take seconds before I’m done with firsts’.

 7. Read menus in advance.
 TBH I do this anyway, but it’s refreshing if a restaurant doesn’t only have a veggie sandwich on their menu.
-Veggie/vegan is low priority at a lot of places, so sometimes they run out or it’s not that creative, so consider looking up new spots to try.
+Vegetarian/vegan is a low priority at a lot of places, so sometimes they run out or it’s not that creative, so consider looking up new spots to try.

 What’s next?

 If you’re reading this, you probably saw the post with my charcuterie board, including salami and smoked salmon… and yes, I miss some things that some vegan scientists just haven’t been able to recreate.
 I’ll always love Revival’s fried chicken.
 And bacon.
 Annnd a really decadent prime rib.
-But I think overall I want to stay on the veggie based meals.
+But I think overall I want to stay on the veggie-based meals.
 I’m really not done experimenting yet.
 But today, I think meat will be the exception and not the rule, on my plate.